So, what is Big Room Planning (BRP)?

 If you’re facing the difficulty of uninterested or split engagement look to understand those that are opposed to the BRP idea: Where are they coming from?
 What pain points exist for them around BRP?
 What are their concerns?
 It’s possible to learn a lot from those voices and by listening you’ll be able to better understand where they are coming from.
 Hopefully through discussion and understanding you can come to a place where they’ll be open to experiment with the BRP event and see the value of it.

 It can be too easy for a BRP event to turn into a really boring and procedural event, and that’s not what you want for people working in the same room together for the next day or two.
 It’s really important to remember to add fun into the mix.
 This motivates, energises and helps breaks down barriers between people and teams that will need to collaborate closely.
 You can add fun through culture hacks, games, and atmosphere (music, colours, plants even??).

 Add in an engaging icebreaker to start the day off and raise the energy in the room.

 Get into some games after big breaks like lunch to bring the mind back into the right focus: stretch and reflect, unlearning mirroring.
 If you need some ideas, check out some of the games we’ve run:

 Have some simple prizes for teams to hand out for fun things — best smile, most uplifting, deep thinking; the teams can make up their own ideas to award prizes for!

 Use music as it makes sense: as a background atmosphere during team breakouts, leading into re-starting after breaks.
 Find the right balance between having music present and not distracting from the purpose at hand.

 Want to know more?

-If you’re interested in getting your own Big Room Planning off the ground, or you’re already experimenting with the event and you feel like you need advice or assistance, reach out to us here and we’ll see how we can help.
+If you’re interested in getting your own virtual Big Room Planning off the ground, or you’re already experimenting with the event and you feel like you need advice or assistance, reach out to us here and we’ll see how we can help.